CSho27/PowerUp/README.md

 - Start up PowerPros in Dolphin or restart it if it was already running and see that your custom roster has been loaded into the game
 - If you'd like to rename any of your exported GameSaves, you can do so by clicking the rename button

+### Exporting Loading GameSave files for use on Wii
+Heads up, this process can be tricky, because it will require you to soft-mod your wii so that you can transfer the files to it via SD card.
+There are a few recommended precautionary measures that are not required, but will be life-savers in the unlikely scenario that you brick your Wii.
+In following these steps, you assume full responsibility for any damage that may be done to your wii.
+With that said,
+- First, [follow this guide to pick an exploit and install HackMii](https://wii.guide/get-started).
+If the first method you try doesn't work, retry it a couple times, and if that doesn't work, try one of the other methods.
+The first exploit I tried did not work on my Wii.
+- Next, [follow this guide to install the Homebrew Channel](https://wii.guide/hbc).
+This is how you will access and run the app to transfer the save file
+- If desired, follow these precautionary measures to protect your Wii
+  - (Recommended) install BootMii and use it to take a backup of your NAND onto your SD card.
+If for some reason goes horribly wrong and you ruin your NAND, this will allow youto recover your Wii.
+You can use [this video to help you install it](https://www.youtube.com/watch?v=cp_LIs2nByk).
+  - (Recommended) install Priiloader, so that you can access the your system on startup on the off-chance your wii gets bricked.
+[You can follow this guide to install it](https://wii.guide/priiloader.html)
+- Download WiiXplorer from [the its wiki page](https://wiibrew.org/wiki/WiiXplorer), extract the zip file, and copy the folder's contents into the "apps" folder on your SD card.
+If no "apps" folder exists, create one at the root level and copy the app into it.
+- Find the "PowerUp Game Saves" folder (the default on Windows should be "C:/Users/short/OneDrive/Documents/Dolphin Emulator/Wii/title/00010000/524d5045/PowerUp Game Saves") and copy the entire folder onto your SD card.
+This way you'll have access to your entire game save library when copying.
+- Put the SD card into the Wii, open HomeBrew and load WiiExplorer
+- Click the "Start" menu in the lower left, open "Settings -> Boot Settings" and then toggle "NAND write access" to ON
+  - This will allow you to copy your Game Save overtop of the existing one
+  - It will pop up a message telling you to be VERY CAREFUL.
+If you follow the steps closely, you shouldn't cause any damage to your wii, but if you make any other changes on NAND along the way, all bets are off.
+- If you wish to copy a backup of your current PowerPros game save:
+  - Switch to NAND by clicking the icon in the upper left
+  - Navigate to the PowerPros folder "nand:/title/00010000/524d5045/data"
+  - Hover over pm2maus.dat and hit the plus button
+  - When the menu pops up, select "Copy"
+  - Hit the icon in the upper left again to switch back to your SD card and pick a folder to save your backup in
+  - Once you are in the desired folder location, hit the plus button again and select "Paste"
+- To load your own PowerUp roster into the game:
+  - Within the SD folder structure, find the "PowerUp Game Saves" folder, open the "Wii" folder, and then find the folder of the Game Save you want to copy
+  - Enter that folder, hover pm2maus.dat, hit the plus button, and select "Copy"
+  - Navigate back to the PowerUp data folder in NAND ("nand:/title/00010000/524d5045/data"), hit the plus button and select "Paste"
+  - When if asks you about replacing existing files, say "replace all"
+- Exit HomeBrew and reload PowerPros.
+You'll see that your PowerUp roster is now loaded into the game

 ## Importing Data from an Earlier Version
 - To import data from an earlier version of the app, click the button in the upper right labeled "Import Data"
 - From the dialog, find the PowerUp.exe file for the old version of PowerUp you'd like to import data from and select it